ahalbert/raku-itertools/README.md

 Module
 ------
-itertools - A direct port of Python's itertools to perl6.
+python::itertools - A direct port of Python's itertools to perl6.

 Description
 -----------